scharlau/polar_bears_django_visuals/README.md

 Now if you reload the page you'll see all 12 male bears.

 As you can see, it is not too complicated to add either charts, or maps.
-For charts, you need to do more data manipulation to create the variables that you want, and for most that will be easy.
+For charts, you need to do more data manipulation to create the variables that you want, and for most attributes that you might want to manipulate that will be easy: count items to get values and display the results.
+How, you count things will be the interesting part.

 The challenge comes in deciding how complex you want your chart to be.
 We've used simple options here, but if you look through the examples, then you'll see there are many more options too.
 Enjoy.